omshankar1/casper-blogging-template/site/content/post/first.md

 ### Spinup Centos7 Instance

-First step would be to write a user-data that uses a declaritive approach, for instance the configuration of yum packages, We can use virsh_provisioner.sh to create a Centos7 instance.
+First step would be to write a user-data that uses a declaritive approach, for instance the configuration of yum packages, users, hostname etc.

+We can use virsh_provisioner.sh to create a Centos7 instance.
 When the instance comes we should be able to login without any password with user 'shankar' and ip address 192.168.1.14 specified in the user-data.

+Unfortunately the Centos7 image comes only with an older version of Cloud config.
+Ofcourse we can overcome this issue by upgrading the cloud config and then preparing a base image from it.
+This template could be used as a base template for provisioning other instances.

+A sample of the cloudconfig user-data can be found in the github.
+This could be used as a starting point.

 ```yaml
 #cloud-config
 manage_resolv_conf: true